 The title is the definition of the word ‘non-linear.
-Maya Allison, Founding Director of the Gallery and Chief Curator at New York University Abu Dhabi, explains in our email exchange about how the exhibition, co-curated with NYUAD faculty member and artist Heather Dewey-Hagborg, is inspired from the old days of the consumer internet.
+Maya Allison, Founding Director of the Gallery and Chief Curator at New York University Abu Dhabi, explains in our email exchange how the exhibition, co-curated with NYUAD faculty member and artist Heather Dewey-Hagborg, is inspired by the old days of the consumer internet.

 The exhibition challenges our auto-definition as singularities.
 We are given a QR code as the gate to a web platform, made exclusively for our phone, where a series of forking paths push us to always choose between two artists.
-In Lee Blalock’s Ev3ryd4y CybOrg TV’, a voice assures – There is nothing wrong with your screen – before a cyborg, and his trivial habits make us feel awkward.
-Micha Cardenas’s Redshift and Portalmetal reinforces the dilemma: Do you want to save the world or not? – offering you to help here or live on the Ice Planet, in a reimagined dystopian future.
+In Lee Blalock’s Ev3ryd4y CybOrg TV’, a voice assures – There is nothing wrong with your screen – before a cyborg and his trivial habits make us feel awkward.
+Micha Cardenas’s Redshift and Portalmetal reinforce the dilemma: Do you want to save the world or not? – offering you to help here or live on the Ice Planet in a reimagined dystopian future.
 The path is simple.
 Just follow the blue line.

 And considering the average amount we spend on the phone has now reached historic highs, there’s no better way to find out.
-Maya Allison adds: Our mobile phone is the place we go for that endorphin hit of contact with humanity, in all its horror, mundane comforts, and transcendence.
+Maya Allison adds: Our mobile phone is where we go for that endorphin hit of contact with humanity, in all its horror, mundane comforts, and transcendence.
 What do we do?
 We scroll through images and clips, in a non-linear fashion, discovering as we go.

 This curatorial approach is inspired by the rhizomatic structure of the World Wide Web of Deleuze and Guattari, where the internet is imagined as a plant sending out roots and shooting as it spreads.
-It resists chronology with no point of origin, no central locus, and no specific organisation and favours a nomadic propagation system.
+It resists chronology with no point of origin, central locus, or specific organisation and favours a nomadic propagation system.

 An inbred substratum that lays in the exhibition, as Maya Allison explains: As I reflect on it, it seems a logical outcome of those early internet theories.
 With all this uniqueness, we risk losing shared connections.
 This is a tension inherent in the project, but we conceived of it more from a curatorial perspective; often, curating a gallery exhibition, I work to develop a “through-line” for the visitor, a path they take through the narrative of the exhibition.

-Replicating the complex social processes of reality – the mediacy, the representation and awareness that art is, not reality, can reproduce some affinity with the physical gallery while enhancing our identity journey.
-Maya Allison continues: We give the experience of making choices as you travel through the exhibition, but in fact, we have carefully laid out the path so that the overall contours of the journey will be shared if you start from the beginning.
-Ultimately, museums offer forking paths as well, but we are less conscious of the choice, in the way that clicking an option forces us to be conscious of our choice of routes.
+Replicating the complex social processes of reality – the mediacy, the representation and awareness that art is not reality, can reproduce some affinity with the physical gallery while enhancing our identity journey.
+Maya Allison continues: We give the experience of making choices as you travel through the exhibition, but we have carefully laid out the path so that the overall contours of the journey will be shared if you start from the beginning.
+Ultimately, museums offer forking paths as well, but we are less conscious of the choice in the way that clicking an option forces us to be conscious of our choice of routes.

 On the physical front, the first is to commit to the hyper-local audience; on the virtual front, the second is that we’ve never been more able to cross borders and time zones so fluidly.
-Virtual events abounded in the last year, and much of it forgettable.
+Virtual events abounded in the last year, and much of it was forgettable.
 But when they are good, they can feel genuine and transcendent, connecting humanity much in the way we see with art.
 More of this, please.

 Yes, more of this.
 Please.